-Overview: The purpose of this advanced psychotherapy externship is to provide training in the fields of addiction and transplant psychology.
-Externs spend most (75%) of their time working with patients with addictions and related disorders, such as impulse control disorders (i.e., "behavioral addictions").
+Overview: No prior experience with addiction or transplant psychology is required for this externship.
+The purpose of this advanced externship is to provide training in the fields of addiction and transplant psychology.
+As many patients in these clinics also experience significant health-related challenges, this rotation is a good experience for applicants interested in careers in health psychology as well.
+Externs spend most (~75%) of their time working with patients with addictions and related disorders, such as impulse control disorders (i.e., "behavioral addictions").
 Most patients in this clinic meet criteria for a comorbid mood or anxiety disorder.
-Externs conduct semi-structured diagnostic evaluations for patients referred to the clinic and will provide empirically supported psychotherapeutic interventions including motivational enhancement therapy/motivational interviewing (MET/MI) and cognitive-behavioral therapy (CBT).
+Externs conduct semi- structured diagnostic evaluations for patients referred to the clinic and will receive training in empirically supported psychotherapeutic interventions including motivational enhancement therapy/motivational interviewing (MET/MI) and cognitive-behavioral therapy (CBT).
 In addition, externs will gain experience in providing CBT for smoking cessation through participation in our weekly Courage to QuitTM smoking cessation group.
-Depending upon interest and availability, externs may also have opportunities to provide alcohol response feedback sessions with heavy social drinkers as part of a clinical research trial led by Dr. Fridberg and Dr. Andrea King.
+Depending upon interest and availability, trainees may also have opportunities to receive training in brief intervention for alcohol use as part of a clinical research trial led by Dr. Fridberg and Dr. Andrea King.

 Externs also spend ~25% of their time in the transplant psychology clinic.
 Patients are typically referred to the clinic as part of their pre-transplant evaluation process.
 Externs assist with psychological evaluations for patients being considered for liver or kidney transplantation, many of whom have comorbid substance-related, mood, or anxiety disorders.
+Trainees will learn how behavioral and psychological interventions can improve outcomes in patients being considered for kidney or liver transplant.
 There are opportunities to provide psychotherapy to pre- and post-transplant patients, depending on patient and extern interest and availability.
-Of note, most patients seen in the transplant psychology clinic meet criteria for substance use disorders and/or other comorbid psychiatric disorders.
+Many patients seen in the transplant psychology clinic have comorbid medical conditions that are meet criteria for substance use disorders and/or other comorbid psychiatric disorders.
 Externs participate actively in assessment and treatment planning for these patients and present their findings to a multidisciplinary team of other providers from throughout the University of Chicago Medical Center.

 Externs will carry a caseload of approximately 5 individual therapy patients per week and will receive at least one hour of individual supervision with Dr. Fridberg, with the possibility of additional supervision in individual or group formats by another faculty member or psychology intern.
-The program also provides opportunities to collaborate with Drs.
+Interested trainees will also have the opportunity to collaborate with Drs.
 Fridberg and King on ongoing research projects.